nikanton/Data-Structures/README.md

 ## Data Structures

-This repository contains the data structures written by me in C ++ at MIPT.
+This repository contains the data structures written by me in C++ at MIPT.